avilum/waycup/README.md

 4. If the server supports routing tables manipulation, the iptables can be modified and the client can keep communicating over the same port. see ./server.sh for more information.

 ## Use Cases:
-1. Hide services behind open ports from security scanners (Shodan, Censys...)
+1. Hide services from security scanners(Shodan, Censys...) and hackers (port scanning shit just got real).
+2. Keep your server a secret while it listens to www facing ports.
+It's like a black hole.
 2. Expose a service's functionality on a port only to clients with a pre-shared secret, without modifying the application layer or managing users.
 4. Copy/Paste where you don't want to configure a proxy like nginx.
 Also, it's easy to fingerprint nginx.
 This is a copy/paste solution with almost no dependencies.